britsja/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 To desploy the project to Heroku, the following steps were taken:

 - Created the application on Heroku and called it: extremewall
-- On the heroku app page under Resources, added Postgres under the Add-ons secion
+- On the heroku app page under Resources, added Postgres under the Add-ons section
 - Copied the DATABASE_URL from the heroku Config Vars to use in the settings.py
 - On the development platform (C9), used the following command to use the Heroku PostgreSQL:
     - ```pip install dj-database-url```